russellromney/dash-security/README.md

 ### registering layouts

-Each Dash page layout must be registered into the security system with `register_layout`, and explicitly given access to the given emails or orgs.
+Each Dash page layout must be registered into the `dash-security` system with `register_layout`, and explicitly given access to the given emails or orgs.
 If the emails and orgs arguments are left blank, any logged in user can access.
 If `open=True` then any user can access regardless of login.

-If a user ends up at a URL path that doesn't exist, `security` displays a "404 Page does not exist" content by default; you can update this by passing a valid Dash component object to the `init_security` function.
+If a user ends up at a URL path that doesn't exist, `dash-security` displays a "404 Page does not exist" content by default; you can update this by passing a valid Dash component object to the `init_security` function.

 `pages/page.py`